flavorstudios/website/README.md

 pnpm cron:logs
 ```

-This script requires Firebase Admin credentials in your environment.
+The script [`scripts/query-cron-logs.ts`](scripts/query-cron-logs.ts) requires Firebase Admin credentials in your environment.
 Logs can also be viewed in the Firebase console under **Firestore → cronLog**.